Redocly/redocly-cli/docs/commands/index.md

 `redocly.lint-ignore.yaml`
 Gives you the ability to ignore specific linting messages.

-If OpenAPI CLI finds at least one config file in the root directory, it will use the options set out in that file when executing commands.
+If OpenAPI CLI finds at least one config file in the root directory, it will use the options set in that file when executing commands.

 ::: success Tip
 If you want to reference a different config file during a command (and override `redocly.yaml`), use the `--config` option and provide the path to the file.